DayvonAllen/new-docker-master-cheatsheet/docker.md

   - Does not include a kernel, or kernel modules(e.g. drivers).
   - The host provides the kernel.
   - It's not a complete OS.
+- Images are `blueprints` for containers which then are running instances with read and write access.
 - We get all of our images from registries, the default docker registry is `Docker Hub`.
   - `Docker Hub` - a registry for docker images, does what `github` does for source code but for docker images.
 - They are read-only and containers execute them.